odow/SDDP.jl/docs/src/guides/create_a_general_policy_graph.md

 ```

 SDDP.jl uses the concept of a _policy graph_ to formulate multistage stochastic
 programming problems.
-We _highly_ recommend that you read the following paper
-before continuing with this tutorial.
+For more details, read [An introduction to SDDP.jl](@ref)

- - Dowson, O. (2018).
-The policy graph decomposition of multistage stochastic
+or the paper Dowson, O., (2020).
+The policy graph decomposition of multistage
-   optimization problems.
-Optimization Online. [link](http://www.optimization-online.org/DB_HTML/2018/11/6914.html)
+stochastic optimization problems.
+Networks, 76(1), 3-23. [doi](https://doi.org/10.1002/net.21932).

 ## Creating a [`SDDP.Graph`](@ref)